ShubhamRathi/Data-Structures/README.md

 # Data-Structures
-DS codes written in C
+DS codes written in C as part of DS course